jhartz/gradefast/README.md

 ### JavaScript

 The GradeBook user interface is browser-based (HTML/JavaScript).
-To compile the JavaScript files, you will need a working install of [Node.js](https://nodejs.org/) and [NPM](https://www.npmjs.com/).
+If you change any of the JavaScript files, you will need to recompile them.

-To install the Node dependencies and compile the JavaScript files, run:
+To install the Node dependencies and compile the JavaScript files, make sure you have a working install of [Node.js](https://nodejs.org/) and [NPM](https://www.npmjs.com/), and then run:

     npm install
     npm run build

+**If you modify the JavaScript source, make sure you recompile and include your changes in the pull request!** This allows people to use GradeFast without having to install Node.js and NPM.

 ## Usage